 To make it easy, I’ll use the same meatloaf recipe or similar recipes.
 If I want to switch it up, I’ll make two of the same recipe and then two from another.
 This way, I have a variety.

-You can read more about freezing meatloaf in this post.
+You can read more about freezing meatloaf.

 Here are different variations of meatloaf you can make: